Controlling the dispersion of longitudinal waves via the affine deformation of the interlaced wire medium: Introduction

 \section{Introduction}

-Metamaterials are artificially engineered media with electromagnetic properties not observed in natural materials.
-The metanmaterials have been studied for the last decades and so far this topic has not exhausted itself.
-Metamaterials made of wires also known as wire media \cite{simovski2012wire} are the simplest (in terms of geometry) representatives of class while they feature extremely complicated electromagnetic properties due to nonlocal response.
-One-dimensional array of parallel wires, the so-called simple wire medium \cite{belov2003strong, SimovskiBelov2004}, allows one to reach subwavelength resolution of near-field imaging \cite{belov2008transmission}, and is also used in magnetic resonance imaging (MRI) in order to improve the quality of the images \cite{slobozhanyuk2016mri}.
-The non-connected double wire medium \cite{SimovskiBelov2004,silveirinha2005homo} exhibits hyperbolic behavior \cite{morgado2014reversed}, while the triple one has the interesting property of having four optical axes \cite{sakhno2022quadraxial}, which once again emphasizes the dominant role of the non-local behavior of the materials under discussion.
+Metamaterials are artificially engineered media with electromagnetic properties that are not typical for natural materials.
+Metamaterials made of wires, also referred to as wire media \cite{simovski2012wire} are one of the simplest (in terms of geometry) members of the class, on the other hand, they feature very sophisticated electromagnetic properties due to their nonlocal response.
+A two-dimensional single-periodic array of parallel wires, the so-called simple wire medium \cite{belov2003strong, SimovskiBelov2004}, transmits near-field distribution images to long distances with subwavelength resolution \cite{belov2008transmission}, and it is also used in magnetic resonance imaging (MRI) to improve image quality \cite{slobozhanyuk2016mri}.
+The non-connected double wire medium \cite{SimovskiBelov2004,silveirinha2005homo} exhibits hyperbolic behavior \cite{morgado2014reversed}, while the triple one has the specific property of having four optical axes \cite{sakhno2022quadraxial}, which once again emphasizes the dominant role of the non-local behavior of the materials discussed.

-An interesting example is a three-dimensional metal mesh \cite{silveirinha2005homo, silveirinha2009artificial} that exhibits plasma-like behavior, i.e. which prohibits the propagation of electromagnetic waves below a certain \textit{plasma frequency}, and also supports longitudinal modes above it.
-On the basis of the artificial plasma, a large subclass of complex interlaced wire metamaterials \cite{fan2007nonmax} has been proposed, which are consisting of several such independent lattices inserted one into the other.
-Unexpectedly, such materials have $N-1$ low-frequency modes, where $N$ is the number of independent meshes.
+An interesting wire metamaterial is a three-dimensional metal mesh \cite{silveirinha2005homo, silveirinha2009artificial} that exhibits plasma-like behavior, i.e. prohibits the propagation of electromagnetic waves below a certain \textit{plasma frequency}, and also supports longitudinal modes above the latter.
+A large subclass of complex interlaced wire metamaterials \cite{fan2007nonmax} has been proposed based on the artificial plasma.
+They consist of several independent metallic lattices inserted one into the other.
+Surprisingly, such materials were found to have $N-1$ low-frequency modes, where $N$ is the number of independent meshes.